The team.

 PhD Student

-Arezo earned her bachelor’s degree in Medical Laboratory Science from Tehran Medical University, where she also pursued my master’s degree, focusing on stem cell therapy during her thesis.
+Arezo earned her bachelor’s degree in Medical Laboratory Science from Tehran Medical University, where she also pursued her master’s degree, focusing on stem cell therapy during her thesis.
 Subsequently, she obtained a second master’s degree from the University of Turin, Italy, where she investigated the role of Mecp2 in AML.
-Currently, as a PhD student, Arezo is studying lncRNAs upregulated in NPM1c leukemia as well as screening for novel epigenetic drug dependencies, often uncovering surprising targets that lead to new mechanistic insights.
+Currently, as a PhD student, Arezo is studying PTMs in NPM1c leukemia as well as screening for novel epigenetic drug dependencies, often uncovering surprising targets that lead to new mechanistic insights.

 Cansu Üstüner